Try this easy 5 senses science experiment with kids - a quick and easy activity to do in the kitchen!

 One of our favorite science activities has been this Science of Sound Waves Experiment - it was an AWESOME way to explore how our hearing works!
 But I really wanted to do ONE science activity that linked together all FIVE senses.

 When I think about the five senses, the first thing that comes to my mind is baking -- there's just something about an apple pie that makes all your senses come alive ;)

 So I thought we'd whip up a little fun in the kitchen today while exploring some science and learning about all five senses!

 The 5 Senses: A Science Experiment for Kids

-Most of the time, our kids only reap the benefits of our time in the kitchen.
+Most of the time, our kids only reap the benefits of OUR time in the kitchen.
 But involving them in the process of cooking or baking is a real learning experience.
 In addition to understanding more about what's involved in making their food, they can also learn some math and try new foods too.

-I created a tray of items we use when making oatmeal cookies or pumpkin bread and we played a mystery game with items from our baking cupboard.
+For this activity, we created a tray of items we normally use when making oatmeal cookies or pumpkin bread and we played a mystery game with items from our baking cupboard.

+This was called our 'white' tray since all the ingredients LOOK very similar.
 Can you tell which item is which?

 After looking at each of the items on the tray, I asked my daughter to make an educated guess for each item.
 We wrote down her thoughts on a piece of paper before we moved on to use our other senses.
 She was pretty sure the item in the center was flour because it had what she called an 'off-white' color.